iamsrp/fortumage/README.md

 mkdir ~/fortumages
 ./fortumage.py -o ~/fortumages -s 30
 ```

+The instructions for using XL are sort of the same but different.

 In order to display the results remotely their directory can be NFS-exported and
 NFS-mounted on another machine, symlinking to the `latest.png` in the